VihaanLearnsCode/tiletrials/README.md

 Finally, I enjoy casual coding and the process of building things, so I hope to have a lot of fun!

+The parts below this detail how I used the completed simulator.

 # Testing Methods and Logical Guessing
 I ran 10000 randomly generated games for each guessed sequence.
 For the sequence, I allowed upto 2000 repeats, as I noticed the average number of moves to complete a game were usually below 1000.
 Hence, at the upper bound, I am running 20 million moves.